-From the analysis of data, manner adverbs incurred 12 percent appearance in the corpus which highlights that the conveyed information has the 'integrated' prosody (Abeille, 2003) and have given the product users the emotional hint and the 'intonationally' (p.
-29) about the manufacturers desire for the consumers to take necessary action (immediately, tightly) in case of emergency.
+Manner adverbs have 12 percent appearance in the data to which the conveyed information have provided the emotional hint and the 'intonationally' (Abeille, 2003) of manufacturers desire for the consumers to take necessary action (immediately, tightly) in case of emergency.
 This promotes the sense of urgency among product warnings which consumers should follow.